matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 requested may want to tell the requester that it is purposely not sharing the key.

-If Alice withholds a megolm session from Bob for some messages in a room, and then later on decides to allow Bob to decrypt later messages, she can send Bob the megolm session, ratcheted up to the point at which she allows Bob to decrypt the messages.
-If Bob logs into a new device and uses key sharing to obtain the decryption keys, the new device will be sent the megolm sessions that have been ratcheted up.
+If Alice withholds a Megolm session from Bob for some messages in a room, and then later on decides to allow Bob to decrypt later messages, she can send Bob the Megolm session, ratcheted up to the point at which she allows Bob to decrypt the messages.
+If Bob logs into a new device and uses key sharing to obtain the decryption keys, the new device will be sent the Megolm sessions that have been ratcheted up.
 Bob's old device can include the reason that the session was initially not shared by including a `withheld` property in the `m.forwarded_room_key` message that is an object with the `code` and `reason` properties from the